Project Activity Diagram

 In addition to that, Microsoft Vision (for Windows) and Omni Graffle (for Mac) can be used to draw activity diagrams.

-Have you see process flow diagrams?
+Have you seen process flow diagrams?
 If yes, then activity diagrams takes the same shape.
-Usually there are two main shapes in activity diagrams; boxes and arrows.
+Usually there are two main shapes in activity diagrams, boxes and arrows.

-Following is an example activity diagram with tasks in boxes and relationship represented by arrows.
+Following is an example of activity diagram with tasks in boxes and relationship represented by arrows.

 This type of activity diagram is also known as activity-on-node diagram.
 This is due to the fact that all activities (tasks) are shown on the nodes (boxes).

 Alternatively, there is another way of presenting an activity diagram.
 This is called activity-on-arrow diagram.
 In this diagram, activities (tasks) are presented by the arrows.